Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 if build.without? "ham"
   # works as you'd expect.
 True if `--without-ham` was given.
 end

-if build.include? "enable-ham"
-  # the deprecated style, only useful for options other than `with`/`without` style
-end
 ```

-Option names should be prefixed with one of the words `with`, `without`, `no`, or a verb in the imperative tense describing the action to be taken.
-For example, an option to run a test suite should be named `--with-test` or `--with-check` rather than `--test`, and an option to enable a shared library should be named `--enable-shared` rather than `--shared`.
+Option names should be prefixed with the words `with` or `without`.
+For example, an option to run a test suite should be named `--with-test` or `--with-check` rather than `--test`, and an option to enable a shared library `--with-shared` rather than `--shared` or `--enable-shared`.

 Note that options that aren’t ` build.with? ` or ` build.without? ` should be actively deprecated where possible.
 See [wget](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/wget.rb#L27-L31) for an example.

-See the [graphviz](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/graphviz.rb) formula for an example.

 ## File level operations